ENGAGE Table Talk – II

 NRA And Founding Documents

 The NRA is the most powerful lobbying group in the USA.
 Their motto could be: “Never give an inch to support GVP laws.”
 Although the NRA provides firearm safety training, competitions and social occasions, their opposition to common sense gun laws is near 100%.
 They appeal to the 2nd Amendment: “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
 However, the NRA quotes only the second half of the amendment on their national office signage.
 “Regulation” and “militia” are given only passing reference if at all.
 Originally, the amendment was focused on authorizing states to organize militias for their protection.
 But the states, especially those in the South, wanted militias to control slave rebellions.
 Furthermore, since the USA was a frontier nation, militias were used to control and dominate the Native population.
 And the citizens of the country were suspicious of the government becoming too strong by having a standing army.
-Yet, in 2008, the D.C. v Heller case gave support for people to have guns for personal use to protect their homes, a decisioon that opened the flood gates to an individual right to bear arms anywhere, inspite of the fact that the decision also mentioned the right of states to pass laws for regulation.
-The NRA focuses on the second half of the amendment and forget about the “well regulated militia” portion.
-The NRA opposes research in causes of GV.
+Yet, in 2008, the D.C. v Heller case gave support for people to have guns for personal use to protect their homes, a decision that opened the flood gates to an individual right to bear arms anywhere, inspite of the fact that the decision also mentioned the right of states to pass laws for regulation.
 The Declaration of Independence speaks of “life, liberty and the pursuit of happiness” for ALL.
 The Constitution says it is the duty of government to “insure domestic tranquility…and promote the general welfare.”
 Also note the Amendments promote nonviolence in our national citizenship.
 There was no unqualified defense of individual rights. a leading political philosopher who influenced the Founding Fathers was John Locke who said, “Liberty is not license.”
 Another, Thomas Hobbs, wrote, “Freedom, where unconstrained, is war of all against all.”
 George Washington said, “Natural liberty has to be balanced with everyone else’s.”

 Common Sense Gun Laws